Select Your Country

-An electrophysiology test reveals how electrical signals move through your heart.
-When these signals show normal movements, your heartbeat is regular.
-When these signals are abnormal, your heartbeat is irregular and this is called a cardiac arrhythmia.
-Radiofrequency ablation (RA) is the procedure to treat some types of arrhythmias.
-Together it takes about 3-4 hours.
-During this test, a catheter is inserted into the heart through a vein.
-The doctor uses special x-rays to see the catheter as it moves through your body.
-The catheter contains tiny sensors that measure how electrical signals move through your heart.
-These measurements give your cardiologist about any irregular heartbeat.
-In ERA, a catheter is placed next to the heart cells which create abnormal electrical signals.
-The tip of the catheter sends RF energy to destroy the abnormal cells in that area to restore the normal rhythm of the heart.
+An electrophysiology procedure is performed to reveal the way electrical signals move through the heart.
+The heartbeat is declared to be regular if these signals show normal movement.
+However, if these signals show abnormal movement, the heartbeat is declared to be irregular and this is known as an arrhythmia.
+Radiofrequency ablation (RA) is the test performed for treating some types of arrhythmias, which takes around 3-4 hours.
+This procedure involves the insertion of a catheter into the heart via a vein.
+The doctor employs the use of special x-rays to observe the catheter as it moves through the body.
+The catheter consists of small sensors that measure the way electrical signals move through the heart.
+With the help of these measurements, the cardiologist evaluates irregular heartbeats.
+During an ERA, a catheter is placed right next to the heart cells, which causes the creation of abnormal electrical signals.
+RF energy is transmitted from the tip of the catheter to exterminate the abnormal cells in the area, which, in turn, enables the restoration of the normal heart rhythm.

 Why Manipal Hospitals?

 At Manipal Hospitals, our distinguished team of cardiologists offers the best diagnostic services to evaluate the condition of your heart.
 With the help of state-of-the-art catheterization and electrophysiology labs, our cardiologists diagnose abnormal heart signals and treat them at the root.
 We prioritize patient comfort and strive to provide the best patient care at all times, including before, during, and after each procedure.
 Electrophysiological Radio Ablation ERA including 3D Ablation in India is present at Manipal Hospitals, book an appointment today.